LONDON CITY AIRPORT – MONITORING PLANNING CONTROLS

 This page explains how operations at London City Airport are monitored through planning controls, the role of the Council’s Airport Monitoring Officer, what powers the Council has to control, how monitoring information is recorded and published, the procedures for making complaints, and how instances of non-compliance are addressed.

 The Council and London City Airport work closely together to try to ensure that the economic advantages which arise from the operation of the Airport can be maximised, and any potential problems which may adversely affect the local population can be prevented or minimised.

 One of the main means of dealing with potential or actual problems is through planning controls: Planning Conditions and S106 Agreements.
-Currently parts of two sets of planning controls are in force: those attached to the planning permission dated 9th July 2009 (reference 07/01510/VAR), and those attached to the planning permission dated 26th July 2016 (reference 13/01228/FUL).
-The later set will eventually fully replace the earlier one.
+Currently parts of two sets of planning controls are in force: those attached to the planning permission dated 9th July 2009 (reference 07/01510/VAR – ‘the 2009 permission’), and those attached to the planning permission dated 26th July 2016 (reference 13/01228/FUL).

 The controls cover a wide range of issues, including in particular noise, but also air quality and biodiversity, and set targets for the employment of local residents.

 Both sets of controls specify what is required of the Airport and when; a smaller number of controls apply to the Council.